uktrade/data-workspace-frontend/docs/deployment.md

 Data Workspace is deployed using [Terraform](https://developer.hashicorp.com/terraform/) environments that should sit within a sibling folder to Data Workspace's repository.
 These environments should then reference the Data Workspace repository's `infra/` folder.

-We supply `infra/environment-template/` to allow you to quickly deploy new infrastructure environments.
+We supply `infra/environment-template/` to help you deploy new infrastructure environments.
 The default platform is AWS, and deploying elsewhere would require significant reconfiguration.

 Copy the template files to the repository's sibling directory.
 We name this `data-workspace-environments` by default.